SilentCaMXMF/Chrome-Google-baseline-Tooling-extension/PRIVACY.md

-Privacy Policy for Baseline Checker for Cloud IDEs
+# Privacy Policy for Baseline Checker for Cloud IDEs

-Effective Date: 20/09/2025
+Last updated: 17/09/2025

-Baseline Checker for Cloud IDEs (“the Extension”) respects your privacy.
-This document explains what information the Extension collects, how it is used, and your choices.
+Baseline Checker for Cloud IDEs ("we", "our", or "the Extension") respects your privacy and is committed to protecting it.
+This Privacy Policy explains how we handle data and permissions when you use our Chrome extension.

-1. Information We Collect
+## Information We Collect

-The Extension does not collect, store, or transmit any personal information.
+The extension does **not** collect any personal information by default.
+We may temporarily access:
-Specifically:

-We do not track your browsing history.

-We do not collect or share personally identifiable information.

-We do not transfer data to external servers.

-The Extension only analyzes web page content within supported Cloud IDE environments (e.g., GitHub Codespaces, GitHub.dev, Gitpod, CodeSandbox, StackBlitz, Replit) to provide inline warnings about web platform features.
+- **Active tab URL**: Only to analyze code in your current Cloud IDE tab.
+- **Code from the editor**: Extracted solely to check web platform features against Baseline data.

+We do **not** store or transmit your code or personal information to any server.

-2. Use of Permissions
+## Permissions

-The Extension requests the following permissions:
+The extension requests the following permissions:

-Host permissions: To read code files inside supported Cloud IDEs in order to check compatibility with Baseline web standards.
+- `activeTab` & `tabs`: To read the content of the currently active tab in order to analyze the code.

-Storage: To save your local extension preferences (e.g., settings or feature toggles).
+- `storage`: To save your extension settings locally in Chrome.

-Active Tab & Scripting: To inject scripts only when you activate the extension.
+- `scripting`: To inject scripts into the active tab for analysis.

-Tabs & Web Navigation: To improve the extension’s behavior when switching between IDE tabs or refreshing files.

-These permissions are used solely for functionality and never for data collection.
+- `webNavigation`: To monitor editor page load and trigger analysis.
+- `host_permissions` (`<all_urls>` or specific Cloud IDE URLs): Required to access the editor page content.

+We only use these permissions for the purposes described above and do not share any data.

-3. Data Sharing
+## Data Usage

-We do not share, sell, or transmit your data to third parties.
-All processing happens locally in your browser.
+- The extension runs entirely locally in your browser.
+- No code or user data is transmitted to external servers.
+- Any analysis results are displayed locally in the extension popup.

+## Third-Party Services

+The extension does **not** use any analytics, tracking, or third-party services.

-4. Changes to This Policy
+## Changes to This Policy

 We may update this Privacy Policy from time to time.
-Any updates will be published in the GitHub repository .
+Users will be informed via updates in the repository and Chrome Web Store listing.

-5. Contact
+## Contact

 If you have any questions or concerns, please open an issue on the GitHub repository or contact us at:
 📧 silentcamxmf@gmail.com